UkiDLucas/UkiDLucas/README.md

 ### Under CONSTRUCTION 👋
+### Welcome to Uki's GitHub

+## I am a System Architect at work and a software / AI developer in my free time.

 Here are some ideas to get you started:

-- 🔭  &nbsp: I’m currently working on **"Stock Market Indicators" machine learning**.
+- 🔭  I’m currently working on **"Stock Market Indicators" machine learning**.
 - 🌱  I’m currently learning **Julia language** programming
 - 👯  You can chat with me on [LinkedIn][linkedin]

 - 💬  Ask me about joing your startup as a mentor.
 - 📫  How to reach me: [LinkedIn][linkedin]
-- 😄  Pronouns: Look at my picture.
+- :dizzy_face: Pronouns: Look at my picture.

 <!--
 - ⚡ Fun fact: ...